[click on image to enlarge]

 A wholly owned community is a way to edge risky technology bets.

-What if Twitter goes away one day soon in the way many publications and media channels have in the last couple of years?
-What if Facebook decides to charge you a steep fee to even develop a fan page, create a group or build a community there?
+What if Twitter went away one day soon in the way many publications and media channels have in the last couple of years?
+What if Facebook decided to charge you a steep fee to even develop a fan page, create a group or build a community there?
+It could do it easily by decreasing impressions on organic traffic, making ads the only way to get any traffic.

 What happens to your content?
 Where are the connections going?
 How will you reestablish that influence?